 The School of Theology Student Association (STHSA) is made up of all students enrolled at the School of Theology.
 Its purpose is to assess and advocate for the needs of the students through its own activities and by working with other student organizations, student interest groups, the faculty, and the administration.
 STHSA is also responsible for distributing funds from the Student Activities Fee to student constituency groups.
 The STHSA Executive Board (E-Board) represents the student body.
-The E-Board includes elected officers, student constituency group representatives, elected at large representatives, and ex-officio members.
-All STH students are encouraged to attend STHSA administrative meetings to be informed and active community members, as well as to offer feedback for how to make STH even better.
-For more information, contact us at firstname.lastname@example.org.
+The E-Board includes elected officers, student constituency group representatives, elected at-large representatives, and ex-officio members.
+All STH students are encouraged to attend STHSA administrative meetings to be informed and active community members, as well as to offer feedback on how to make STH even better.
+For more information, contact us at email@example.com.

 Wesleyan Student Association

 The Wesleyan Student Association (WSA) is aimed at facilitating the professional and spiritual development of all at STH who claim John Wesley and the people called Methodists as part of their religious heritage, or those who are interested in learning about it.
 The group works to create community in the midst of this commonality, sharing in monthly meals.
 We provide frameworks for helping one another to make his or her way through the candidacy process of her given denomination.
 We facilitate discussion around issues dealing with Wesleyan spirituality and practice through public forums and special speakers.
 Finally, we work with the faculty to develop healthy Wesleyan theology in each individual who engages the group in earnest, with the end goal that they might be better representatives of our tradition when returning to positions of Christian leadership.